 - Amniocentesis (pronounced am-nee-oh-sen-TEE-sis).
 A health care provider takes a sample of amniotic (pronounced am-nee-OT-ik) fluid, which is then tested for the extra chromosome.
 This test cannot be done until week 14 to 18 of the pregnancy.

 - Chorionic villus (pronounced KOHR-ee-on-ik VIL-uhs) sampling (CVS).
 A health care provider takes a sample of cells from a part of the placenta (pronounced pluh-SEN-tuh), which is the organ that connects a woman and her fetus, and then tests the sample for the extra chromosome.
 This test is done between weeks 9 and 11 of pregnancy.

 - Percutaneous (pronounced pur-kyoo-TEY-nee-uhs) umbilical blood sampling (PUBS).
 A health care provider takes a sample of fetal blood in the umbilical cord through the uterus.
 The blood is then tested for the extra chromosome.
 PUBS is the most accurate diagnostic method and can confirm the results of CVS or amniocentesis.
 However, PUBS cannot be performed until later in the pregnancy, during the 18th to 22nd week.5

-Prenatal diagnostic testing does involve some risk to the mother and fetus, including risk of miscarriage that ranges from less than 1% to 2%.6,7,8,9 If you and your family are considering prenatal diagnostic testing for Down syndrome, discuss all the risks and benefits with your health care provider.
+Prenatal diagnostic testing does involve some risk to the mother and fetus, including a slight risk of miscarriage.6,7,8,9 If you and your family are considering prenatal diagnostic testing for Down syndrome, discuss all the risks and benefits with your health care provider.

 Chromosomal Testing of Maternal Blood